Changissnz/selfinterest/README.md

 else.
 The Leviathan gives believers a sense of some great and wretched unknown that they must face, from time and again, such that the encounters may result in their end of life.
-The purported literal inaccuracies of Christianity bear evidence to anyone, not even the believer, of how meaning is delivered to them past their own life experiences.
+The purported literal inaccuracies of Christianity bear evidence to anyone, not just the believer, of how meaning is delivered to them past their own life experiences.
 The primitive of the practices that are so emphasized in non-theistic religions, perhaps even theistic sects (this includes believers of Christianity), are the